jwdeitch/GTFS-sql-database-importer/README.md

 # GTFS-sql-database-importer
-Import GTFS data into relational database using sql
+Import GTFS data into a relational database using sql

 #Usage